awsdocs/aws-glue-developer-guide/doc_source/custom-classifier.md

 AWS Glue keeps track of the creation time, last update time, and version of your classifier\.

-For example, suppose you have the following XML file\.
+For example, suppose that you have the following XML file\.
 To create an AWS Glue table that only contains columns for author and title, create a classifier in the AWS Glue console with **Row tag** as `AnyCompany`\.
-Then add and run a crawler which uses this custom classifier\.
+Then add and run a crawler that uses this custom classifier\.

 ```
 <?xml version="1.0"?>